The Cock and Bull re-opened for dine-in and accommodation on 26th April 2021.

 Staff will be wearing masks and will have had their temperature checked on arrival for their shift.
 All staff have been trained in the government guidelines and are aware that they must stay home and isolate if they have any Coronavirus symptoms.

 - Booking is via online or telephone, which will allow us to collect information from the lead customer of the reservation party to aid the Scottish Government’s Test and Protect* programme.
 When you visit the restaurant details must be taken from all customers in the party.

 - Although the social distancing can be reduced to 1 metre within the restaurant, we have chosen to remain at 2 metres between tables to maintain as safe an environment as possible.
 There will therefore be limited capacity so please book ahead to avoid disappointment, unfortunately we cannot accept specific table location requests.

-- When your booking is confirmed, we ask that you please adhere to the time allocated.
-We have removed our lounge seating as customers will be shown directly to their tables, we therefore cannot accommodate early arrivals.
+- When your booking is confirmed, we ask that you please adhere to the time allocated as we cannot accommodate early arrivals.
 We also ask that you please let us know if you are to be late, with limited seating capacity we can then reshuffle tables if necessary.

 - There is a facility within your booking confirmation to cancel a booking, please use this if you cannot make your reservation in order that we can re-sell this table – the impact of Covid-19 has had a devastating impact on our industry and no-shows only compound this.